markdiamond/RightToKnowStatistics/README.md

 # RightToKnowStatistics
 This collection of scripts, written in Perl and for the Bourne shell, is designed to present some interesting statistics about Freedom of Information requests that have been lodged using the [Right to Know](https://www.righttoknow.org.au) website.

 Each Freedom of Information request that is lodged using [Right to Know](https://www.righttoknow.org.au) occupies a single web-page, referred to here as a *request-page*.
-Additionally, each registered has a separate web-page referred to as a *user-page*.
+Additionally, each registered user has a separate web-page referred to as a *user-page*.
 The scripts are designed to put a minimum load on the [Right to Know](https://www.righttoknow.org.au) server by downloading relevant web-pages to the local computer rather than trying to obtain the statistics by independent occasions of scraping the remote site.
 What follows here is a description of the scripts and how to use them.

 ### getRightToKnowRequests.sh